 store it in geological isolation from the atmosphere on a very long-term basis.
 Geological

-storage can be a more permanent removal option than other methods. - Biological: enhances or manipulates living systems to promote the net removal of carbon
+• Biological: enhances or manipulates living systems to promote the net removal of carbon

 dioxide from the atmosphere, storing carbon in vegetation, soils and sediments.
 Ecosystems